 This DIY guide is intended to provide you with practical background and strategic information on how to implement health, safety, and welfare solutions to the unique problems facing your community.
 Over the last 20 years CELDF has worked with hundreds of local community groups and elected officials who have decided the need to engage in local lawmaking to defend and enforce the rights of the community.
 This strategy is the hallmark of the Community Rights Movement that's reaffirming the rights of people and ecosystems, and communities' right to local self-government, and elevating them above corporations.
-Community Rights lawmaking respects the base level protections for civil rights and liberties for human beings ("natural persons") established by state and federal governments while embracing local governments, by way of wrongly conceived legal doctrines, are currently being prohibited by state and federal regulations.
+Community Rights lawmaking respects the base level protections for civil rights and liberties for human beings ("natural persons") established by state and federal governments while embracing local governments' inherent right to democratically raise the level of those protections.
+Such powers of local governments, by way of wrongly conceived legal doctrines, are currently being prohibited by state and federal regulations.

-We recognize that significant legal doctrines currently validated by the legal system has elevated "corporate personhood" whereby corporations have illegitimately received greater constitutional protections and influence over our system of government than the American people.
+We recognize that significant legal doctrines currently validated by the legal system have elevated "corporate personhood" whereby corporations have illegitimately received greater constitutional protections and influence over our system of government than the American people.
 Communities are overwhelmingly prevented from protecting themselves from harmful corporate activities that threaten their livelihoods, health, safety, and democratic powers, and from passing policies to heighten worker, tenant and discrimination protections, or civil liberties for citizens and non-citizens alike.
 After more than 20 years of experience defending the rights of communities across the United States, we created this guide to educate people about the common legal roadblocks that prevent communities from protecting their resident's and nature's health and safety; and provide a framework of strategies to help overcome them.